The Gold Standard: CLI Design Principles for Production Systems

 Where This Breaks Down

 Local-only tools: If your CLI never runs in CI and is purely interactive (like tig or htop), TTY detection and JSON output are overengineering.
+Don’t build what nobody will use.

 Single-command wrappers: If the tool does exactly one thing (a curl wrapper), progressive disclosure and configuration hierarchy add unnecessary complexity.